jaeil at mdanderson dot org

 2001 MS, Biology, Korea University, Seoul, Korea (Dr. Sung-Gil Chi)

 Sohee has established various genetically engineered mouse models including knock-in, knock-out, and transgenic mice from the conventional embryonic stem cell targeting.
 Zodiac: Taurus.
 Research area: genetically engineered mouse models, embryonic stem cells

 Jie graduated from medical college in China.
 He got the master's degree in human anatomy and histo-embryology.
 He has been a Lecturer in human anatomy and histology for ten years.
 In addition to teaching, he studied on tumor immunology.
 After that, he joined MD Anderson Cancer Center as a histologist in the Department of Pathology and Experimental Radiation Oncology.
 Research area: histopathology.

-Christopher Cervantes, BS (UT-Southwestern)
+Christopher Cervantes, PhD student (UT-Southwestern)

 Biyun Zheng, MD, PhD (Fujian Medical University Union Hospital)